isomerpages/moe-mahabodhisch/_school-events/2025 Events | 2025 活动/Experiential Learning Week (ELW) 2025, Semester 2.md

 through Project Work.</p>
 <p>Students also explored Chinese traditions through the Chinese Culture
 Camp and took part in team-based classroom activities that enhanced social bonds and problem-solving skills.
-They also witnessed their Primary 6 seniors’ creativity and confidence during the Jumble Sale, where the Primary 6 students planned engaging activities, delivered persuasive sales pitches, and raised funds for old folks’ homes.
+They also witnessed their<strong> Primary 6 </strong>seniors’ creativity and confidence during the Jumble Sale, where the Primary 6 students planned engaging activities, delivered persuasive sales pitches, and raised funds for old folks’ homes.
 All students contributed to the fundraising